tomalbrc/filament/docs/src/content/general/components.md

 - `size`: Size of the container
 - `prevent_placement`: Prevents placement for block-items
 - `title_prefix`: Allows for a custom background using fonts.
 Make sure to use negative spacing the width of the menu, in order for the normal container name to be in the correct position.
+- `sneak_only`: Will only open the backpack when the player is sneaking

 Example usage:
 `/give @s minecraft:poppy[filament:backpack={size:27,prevent_placement:true},container=[]]`